 including suggested tracks for multi-level groups (K–5 and

-- Customize meeting agendas to fit your unique
+- Customize meeting agendas to fit your troop.

-girls’ attendance at meetings and their badge and Journey
+- Record attendance at meetings and their troop’s badge

 - View the troop’s meeting schedule and individual meeting plans

-to stay up to date on the badges and Journeys they are working
+to stay up to date on the badges and Journeys the troop is working

 - View their Girl Scout’s attendance and